tomkimberlin/Easy-Weather-Widget/README.md

 To use the Easy Weather Widget, you need to provide a ZIP code, country code, and OpenWeatherMap API key in the widget settings.
 These settings can be accessed through the WordPress admin panel under 'Appearance' -> 'Widgets' -> 'Easy Weather Widget'.

+For those who wish to further customize the appearance of the Easy Weather Widget, custom stylesheets can be added to the `/css/` directory.
+By doing so, you can override the default styles and ensure the widget aligns perfectly with the aesthetics of your website.

 ## Contributing

 Contributions are welcome!
 Here's how you can help: